 I think it is worth emphasising, unlike most medieval recipes, that timings are important.
 A jelly is a sensitive soul, a bit wobbly we might say.
 Long gentle simmering is not only the best way to break down things like trotters, but it also avoids you ending up with tough-as-boots meat.
 The likes of partridge and chicken need a gentle poaching not a rapid boil, and pork hock needs the slowest, kindest seething possible for it to fall off the bone.

 Moreover, when cooking different meats, as may be intended in this medieval recipe, the length of time they spend in the pot will vary.
-When I slowly cooked my own jelly of pork and chicken (illustrated at the top), the chicken took about a third of the time (less than one hour) the pork took to cook (over 3 hours), so it was removed well before the cooking finished.
+When I slowly cooked my own jelly of pork and chicken (illustrated at the top), the chicken took about a third of the time the pork took to cook (less than one hour versus over 3 hours), so it was removed well before the cooking finished.

 Again, we can see how the brevity of these medieval jelly recipes strongly hints at the experience a medieval cook needed in order to interpret the dish correctly and not end up with something quite dreadful.